Parth77tech/PowerAutomate_Student-admission/README.md

 🎓 Student Admissions Automation with Power Automate Designed and deployed a Power Automate workflow that captures student inquiries in SharePoint, routes records for approval, then automatically generates and emails admission documents to administrators, ensuring accurate data synchronization and streamlined onboarding.

 This project features a multi-stage Power Automate workflow designed to streamline and optimize the student admissions process:

-📝 Capture: Student inquiry data collected via online forms and stored in SharePoint Lists
+STEP 1: 📝 Capture: Student inquiry data collected via online forms and stored in SharePoint Lists

-✅ Approval: Automated approval workflows update records and synchronize approved data from the intake list to the enrollment list, ensuring data accuracy and efficient onboarding
+STEP 2: ✅ Approval: Automated approval workflows update records and synchronize approved data from the intake list to the enrollment list, ensuring data accuracy and efficient onboarding

-📧 Automation: Generation and email delivery of intake documents sent directly to the Admissions Department
+STEP 3: 📧 Automation: Generation and email delivery of intake documents sent directly to the Admissions Department